Sangam3798/LocationTracker/README.md

 # LocationTracker
 #Clone this repo

-#Clone using this url https://github.com/Sangam3798/LocationTracker.git
+#To clone use this  url https://github.com/Sangam3798/LocationTracker.git